6r17/madtypes/README.md

 SomeDescriptedAttribute(2) # raise type error
 ```

+- ### Field description

-It is possible to use this to further describe a field.
+It is possible to use this to describe a field.

 ```python
 class SomeDescriptedAttribute(str, metaclass=MadType):